facebook/react/docs/cookbook/cb-03-if-else-in-JSX.md

 ---

 ### Problem
-You want to use conditional in JSX.
+You want to use conditionals in JSX.

 ### Solution
 Don't forget that JSX is really just sugar for functions: